nguyentrungduc134/ansible_elk/README.md

 After that is configured, you could visit http://logs.test/ in a browser, and you'll see the Kibana dashboard, and you can visit http://web.test/, and you'll see Nginx's default index page.

-If you'd like additional assistance editing your hosts file, please read [How do I modify my hosts file?](http://docs.rackspace.com/support/how-to/modify-your-hosts-file/) from Rackspace.